+THR 226 Movement for the Theatre

+Voice for Speech, Stage, and THR 350 Screen

+THR 360 Interpretive Reading

+THR 365 Advanced Acting

+Ten production practicum units (THP)- See Practicum Units

+The theatre arts department addresses the Graduation Skills using the embedded model.
+Every course within the core curriculum and most electives as part of a specific concentration require various projects that address Critical Thinking, Writing, and Speaking.
+Consult your department chair or academic adviser for requirements for meeting the Quantitative Reasoning (OR) graduation skill.

+Transfer students must consult an adviser about potential adjustments to their course requirements to fulfill each of these skills.

+Directing/Dramaturgy Concentration

-This concentration within the Theatre curriculum is designed to serve students hoping to pursue graduate studies in Theatre (M.A./Ph.D. and M.F.A.) and professional work as a performer.
-Students choosing this concentration will enroll in the eight core theatre major courses taken by all theatre majors and will supplement the core with courses identified as theatre electives.
-Students in the performance concentration are encouraged to consult with their adviser when selecting electives.
-Advisers will assist students in identifying the year and semester elective courses are offered.
-Students are strongly encouraged to also complete a professional Internship at a local Twin Cities Theatre.
+This concentration within the theatre curriculum is designed to serve students hoping to pursue graduate studies in theatre (M.A./P.H.D and M.F.A.) and/or professional work as a director or dramatuag.
+Students choosing this concentration will enroll in the eight core theatre major courses taken by all theatre majors and will supplement the core with courses identified as concentration specific electives.
+Students in the Directing/Dramaturgy concentration are encouraged to consult with their adviser when selecting electives.
+Advisors will assist students in identifying the year and semester elective courses are offered.
+Students are also required to complete a THR 399 Internship at a local Twin Cities theatre

+To fulfill this concentration:

-Ten THR courses-eight required core courses and two courses chosen from THR electives, plus 10 theatre practicum units taken as THP courses.
+Ten THR courses-eight required core courses and two electives chosen from two categories of courses Plus 10 theatre practicum units taken as THP.
+Eight Core Courses:

-Eight core courses: